NinjaChimpStudios/DojoBreaker/README.md

 * The original codebase is available on [GitHub](https://github.com/CompleteUnityDeveloper/05-Block-Breaker).
 It has no specific license.
 * The Ninja Chimp Studios splash screen and logo _may not be used or included in any derivative works_.
-* The CoderDojo Brisbane logo is used with permission, but _may not be used included in derivative works_.
+* The CoderDojo Brisbane logo is used with permission, but _may not be used or included in derivative works_.
 * It is our belief that the logos for coderdojo.org, hellofiftysix.com, gamedev.tv, kenney.nl and github.com do not require express permission for inclusion in our credits page.
 * Assets from KenneyNL are licensed under CC0.